-- host a secure element; - host the OBF Client in the device or its connectivity element (e.g. SIM card); - support the application specific protocol over the reference point RPDS such as HTTP, MQTT, Web Sockets or COAP; - support HTTP Digest AKA protocol and optionally others as required by the underlying network technology or application; - initiate the bootstrapping process when the application indicates the requirement; and - discover, identify, address and connect to the authentication server relevant to the realm of the connected device.
+- host the OBF Client in the device or its connectivity element (e.g. SIM card); - be OBF aware, and initiate the bootstrapping process if the application indicates the need; - support the application specific protocol over the reference point RPDS such as HTTP, MQTT, Web Sockets or COAP; - support HTTP Digest AKA protocol and optionally others as required by the underlying network technology or application; - discover, identify, address and connect to the authentication server relevant to the realm of the connected device; and - optionally host a secure element to satisfy the Security degree of the application.

-9.2 Pre-requisites for the Application
+9.2 Pre-requisites for Applications

-After the bootstrapping has been completed, the connected device and the application server can run an application specific protocol, where the authentication of messages will be based on the OBF_Token generated during the mutual authentication between the OBF Client and the Authentication server.
+After the bootstrapping has been completed, the connected device and the application can run an application specific protocol, where the authentication of messages will be based on the OBF_Token generated during the mutual authentication between the OBF Client and the Authentication server.